1jour1vin

 Nose

-Full-bodied and balanced.
-With roasted aromas and hints of dark berries.
-Silky tannins.
+Full-bodied and well-balanced.
+With notes of roasted coffee and dark berries.
+Silky tannins

 Serve